rmjarvis/TreeCorr/docs/patches.rst

     The ideal patches would be essentially uniform in size according to some measure of the effective area of the patch.
-To make things simple, I just used the inertia as my proxy for area, since that's the thing that K-Means algorithms natively work with.
+To make things simple, I just used the inertia as my proxy for area, since that's the thing that k-means algorithms natively work with.

     However, we don't really care about the total inertia being minimized.
 For most purposes here, we really want the patches to be all close to the *same* size.
 So rather than